SpikeHD/gstream/README.md

 If you plan on contributing (thank you!), here's what you should know:

-* `npm run start` - Starts the react server.
-This will *not* open it in the browser
+* `npm run start` - Starts the react server and Electron instance.
-* `npm run electron` - Starts the electron instance
-* `npm run pack` - Automatically builds with React as well as with electron.
-* `npm run dist`- Builds the executable.
-You'll find it in `./dist/`
+* `npm run build`- Builds the React app and the executable.
+You'll find it in `./dist/`.

 If you are on Linux, you must have `wine` installed in order to compile for Windows.